 14 metres away from the Arlo camera

-The image below shows possible detail capture 8 metres from one of our shorter range CCTV42 cameras.
-Compare it with the Arlo 8 metre image above.
-Even at just 8 metres away from an Arlo camera the person as a small blob in the middle of the screen and you can't identifying them.
+The image below shows possible detail captured 8 metres from one of our shorter-range CCTV42 cameras.
+Compare it with the Arlo 8-metre image above.
+Even at just 8 metres away from an Arlo camera, the person is a small blob in the middle of the screen and you can't identify them.
 The CCTV42 camera can be zoomed in to an appropriate level during installation to allow identification and we have cameras suitable for distances up to around 60 metres distance.

 Showing detail possible with a CCTV42 camera

 Because Arlo uses Wifi, your network, the internet, the cloud and the Arlo servers there are a lot of things to go wrong.
 When taking these screenshots for some reason several of the images defaulted to 720P rather than HD-1080P and we had to re-take them.
 It also means the images have to be compressed resulting in lower quality.